 Love big dogs but don’t like hair all over your house, on your clothes, and in your food?
 You’re in luck because there are lots of big dog breeds that don’t shed.
-Some of these non-shedding breeds are also hypoallergenic.
-If you’re interested in a breed that doesn’t shed because you are allergic to dogs, it’s important to understand the difference between non-shedding and hypoallergenic (and also what the term “hypoallergenic” really means).
+Some of these non-shedding breeds are also hypoallergenic, which will avoid triggering any allergy you may have to pet hair.

 Read on to meet 11 big dog breeds that don’t shed.